-The theme of this years conference is understanding and change.
+The theme of our conference is empowering communities through collaboration.

 Harmless recognises that self harm effects a broad range of individuals, facing many diverse experiences; reducing the number of individuals that self harm requires contributions from across society and includes education, prevention, intervention and postvention work.

 This exciting event will bring together private, public, voluntary and community sector organisations, individuals with lived experience of self harm and practitioners & academics in the field of self harm in an ethos of joint working and shared experience.

 The conference will address a broad range of skills and learning needs, and provide an opportunity to examine working with a broad client base including young people and adults.

 Our conference is themed around five strategic areas:

 · Service user representation,